 * Meets federally defined creditworthiness standards

-* Enrolled in at least 6 credit hours for undergraduate student OR 3 credit hours for graduate students
+* Enrolled in at least half time (6 credit hours for undergraduate students)

 * Meeting Satisfactory Academic Progress (SAP) requirements

 If your financial assistance package does not cover your expenses, you have the option of applying for an alternative or private (nonfederal) student loan.
 Some private lenders offer credit-based loan programs to creditworthy students and/or students with creditworthy cosigners.
-Interest rates, loan fees and other specifics of such loans should be carefully evaluated.
-Before pursuing private alternative loans, students and parents should ALWAYS pursue Federal loans first; if additional funding is needed, students should consider Federal PLUS Loans for Parents or the tuition payment plan before pursuing alternative loans.
+Interest rates, loan fees and other specifics of such loans should be carefully evaluated and compared with Federal PLUS Loans for Parents or the tuition payment plan.

 If students decide to use private alternative loans, they must apply for these loans in enough time for them to use the funds to pay the High Point University charges by the due date.
 Private alternative loan lenders will require a creditworthy cosigner.
 This can be a parent, another adult relative, or other person who meets the lender’s requirements for the loan.
 A cosigner will be responsible for the loan if the student does not pay it back.
-Students who apply for a private alternative loan must complete a Self-Certification Form and submit it to the lender prior to loan approval.
+Students who apply for a private alternative loan must complete a Private Education Loan Applicant Self Certification Form and submit it to the lender prior to loan approval.

 The Office of Student Financial Planning will assist families in understanding and pursuing this lending avenue but cannot be responsible for the actual application.
 Below are several common private lending options utilized by High Point University students and families.
 Utilize the link provided to find out specific information and complete an on-line application if interested.